NixImagery/family/_posts/2020-03-29-Audrey-Bourne.md

 Audrey was paralysed in her late twenties and was flown to the US military hospital at Wiesbaden, where she was told she would never walk again.
 In time, she defied this and many other medical pronouncements in her life, in which she lost an eye and a kidney and suffered multiple sclerosis.

 During her life, she lived mostly in Letchworth but traveled well.
 She wrote a number of novels and published a book of poetry.
-Audrey had a keen intellect which she applied to crossword puzzles and an interest in antiques and the writings of Samuel Pepys and John Evelyn.
+Audrey had a keen intellect and read extensively, most especially the diaries of Samuel Pepys and John Evelyn.

 ## Notes